-b.
-DTO Restaurant Program Funding Agreement with Outpost Orlando, LLC Michael Whiteman, Economic Development Coordinator
+B. DTO Restaurant Program Funding Agreement with The District Gastrobar Hospitality Group, LLC

+Michael Whiteman, Economic Development Coordinator

 In 2010, the Community Redevelopment Agency (CRA) created the CRA Retail Stimulus Program to attract strong retail operators and to achieve high-quality interior buildouts of new retail establishments within the CRA.
 In 2023, the program was divided into two programs, the DTO Retail Program and the DTO Restaurant Program.
-The DTO Restaurant Program allows qualifying businesses to be eligible for up to \$400,000 for tenant improvements, \$50,000 for rent expenses, and \$25,000 for the addition of or improvements to outside seating areas for a potential maximum funding amount of \$475,000.
-Exact funding levels are dependent on program criteria such as location, square footage, and restaurant classification.
+The Programs allows qualifying businesses to receive reimbursement funding for tenant improvements and rent expenses.
+Exact funding levels are dependent on program criteria such as location, square footage, and retail classification.